 Once target accounts are identified, campaigns activate across display, native, video, social, CTV, and DOOH.
 The Command Center centralizes account data, and Sales Insight Alerts notify reps when accounts spike in activity.

-AdRoll ABM Packages (quote-only).
-Four tiers from Account-Based Retargeting (no platform fee, media-only) through Account-Based Marketing + Advertising (full ABM with multi-channel advertising).
-All require a sales conversation.
+AdRoll ABM pricing is structured across four tiers, from Account-Based Retargeting (no platform fee, media-only) through Account-Based Marketing + Advertising (full ABM with multi-channel advertising).
+All tiers require a demo and are quote-based.
+The self-serve AdRoll Ads plan starts pay-as-you-go from $2.50/day with no minimum contract.

 Where AdRoll Falls Short

 AdRoll delivers solid advertising execution for ecommerce and mid-market brands, but several limitations surface under closer examination.
-These reflect a platform built for ad delivery, not go-to-market intelligence.
+These reflect a platform built for ad delivery rather than go-to-market intelligence.

-Capterra reviews from mid-2025 describe recurring errors, broken processes, zero delivery, and ineffective support.
-Specific issues include Facebook and Instagram integration failures and a recurring "Unable to save your information" error blocking campaign setup.
-These appeared across multiple reviewers, suggesting a platform regression rather than isolated cases.
+Platform Reliability Concerns.
+G2 and Capterra reviews from 2025 describe recurring errors, broken processes, zero delivery, and ineffective support.
+Specific issues include Facebook and Instagram integration failures and a "Unable to save your information" error blocking campaign setup across multiple reviewers, suggesting a platform regression rather than isolated cases.

 These limitations follow naturally from building a platform around advertising execution.
 For B2B teams in particular, they create a clear need for a solution that combines advertising reach with the intelligence to know exactly who to target and why.